WebAuthn Registration node

 Generate recovery codes |

-Specify whether WebAuthn-specific recovery codes should be generated.
-If enabled, recovery codes are generated and stored in transient state if registration was successful.
+Indicates whether PingOne Advanced Identity Cloud generates WebAuthn-specific recovery codes.
+If enabled, PingOne Advanced Identity Cloud generates recovery codes and stores them in the transient state if registration is successful.
 Use the Recovery Code Display node to display the codes to the user for safe-keeping.
-If you have enabled the Store device data in transient state property and are not saving the device data to the user’s profile immediately, do not enable the Generate recovery codes property in this node, but in the WebAuthn Device Storage node instead.
+Don’t enable this property if you’ve enabled the Store device data in transient state property (and aren’t saving the device data to the user’s profile immediately).
+Enable the Generate recovery codes property in the WebAuthn Device Storage node instead.

 |